Withdrawal of oral artemisinin-based monotherapies

 The continued use of oral artemisinin-based monotherapies is considered to be a major contributing factor to the development of resistance to artemisinin derivatives.
 WHO urges regulatory authorities in malaria-endemic countries to take measures to halt the production and marketing of these oral monotherapies, and promote access to quality-assured artemisinin-based combination therapies (ACTs).

-Artemisinin-based therapies are the mainstay of recommended malaria treatments today, and their efficacy must be preserved, as no new class of antimalarial medicines is expected to enter the market within the next few years.
+ACTs are the mainstay of recommended antimalaria treatments today, and their efficacy must be preserved, as no new class of antimalarial medicines is expected to enter the market within the next few years.

-In 2007, WHO Member States adopted World Health Assembly resolution WHA 60.18 which calls for a progressive removal of oral artemisinin-based monotherapies from markets.
-Oral monotherapies need to be withdrawn from all pharmacies and health clinics around the world; only rectal formulations for pre-referral treatment and injectable formulations for the management of severe malaria should remain available as monotherapies.
-Combination treatments do not yet exist for the management of severe malaria.
+In 2007, WHO Member States adopted World Health Assembly resolution WHA60.18 which calls for a progressive removal of oral artemisinin-based monotherapies from markets.
+Oral monotherapies need to be withdrawn from all pharmacies and health clinics around the world.
+Only rectal formulations for pre-referral treatment and injectable formulations for the management of severe malaria should be deployed, as combination treatments do not yet exist for the management of severe malaria.

 Marketing of oral artemisinin-based monotherapy medicines at country level